jimhuaang/qsfs/INSTALL.md

 ### Additional Requirements
-qsfs use glog for logging and gtest for unit testing, and qsfs has used CMake to download these dependencies as part of the build's configure step, so you can just leave them alone.
+qsfs use glog for logging and gtest for unit testing, and qsfs has used CMake to download and install these dependencies as part of the build's configure step, so you can just leave them alone.

 qsfs is a fuse based filesystem, so you must have libfuse installed.